 In related work, Partnership staff assist over 100 partner organizations by finding funding and helping to manage important projects.
-With the millions of grant dollars we have been awarded we have funded habitat restoration projects around the region.
-We have also supported the investigation of methylmercury and low dissolved oxygen in Suisun Marsh; installation and study of demonstration green infrastructure projects that treat and reduce stormwater runoff; preparation of stream and wetlands protection policies for the state and regional Water Boards; and development of regional Baylands and Subtidal Habitat Goals.
+With the millions of grant dollars we have been awarded we have funded habitat restoration projects around the region, as well as work such as the investigation of methylmercury and low dissolved oxygen in Suisun Marsh; installation and study of demonstration green infrastructure projects that treat and reduce stormwater runoff; preparation of stream and wetlands protection policies for the state and regional Water Boards; and development of regional Baylands and Subtidal Habitat Goals.

 Implementation Committee agencies and many other participating organizations are critical to our success.

 Our partners have acquired and are restoring thousands of acres of wetlands and riparian areas.
 They have made hard-won gains in controlling non-native invasive species such as Spartina alterniflora and in monitoring status and trends of pollutants in the Estuary.
 Both in the Bay Area and in the Estuary's Central Valley watershed, partners are developing critical pollutant load limits (total maximum daily loads, or TMDLs) and working to meet them-for pathogens, nutrients, salts, selenium, sediment, pesticides, polychlorinated biphenyls (PCBs), dissolved oxygen, and mercury.

-The staff of the partnership includes 20 environmental professionals who manage and oversee our work.
-An Executive Council and an Implementation Committee provide ongoing advice and guidance.
-The Implementation Committee meets quarterly and includes representatives of over 25 organizations including resource agencies; nonprofits; local, regional, and federal governments; and the business community.
-The Executive Council of leaders of local, state, and federal agencies meets when needed.
+The Partnership is led by a Director and staffed by approximately 20 environmental professionals who manage and oversee our work.
+The Executive Council and the Implementation Committee provide advice and guidance.
+The Implementation Committee meets quarterly and includes representatives of over 25 organizations including resource agencies, nonprofits, local, regional, and federal government, and the business community.
+The Executive Council is made up of heads of local, state, and federal agencies, and meets when needed.